aayushjain/jsnotes/#3 Operations and Comparisons.md

 ```

 - unary plus operators are applied first
+(also converts string with numbers to Number DataType)
 ```js
 let a = "2", b = "3";
 alert (+a + +b); // 5